How to Prevent Discrimination in the Workplace

-Employers should also develop a separate or enhanced program for supervisory or managerial employees that also focus on how to recognize and report discrimination and harassment, as these employees serve as the employer's first line of defense to its prevention efforts.
+Develop a separate or enhanced program for supervisory or managerial employees that also focuses on how to recognize and report discrimination and harassment, as these employees serve as the employer's first line of defense in its prevention efforts.
 They must also be aware that they will be disciplined for failing to report discrimination or harassment or for retaliating against a complaining employee.

 Step 4: Be Prepared to Investigate Complaints of Discrimination or Harassment

 In addition to a broad antidiscrimination policy and training program, employers must also create the appropriate investigatory procedures in order to effectively resolve complaints of discrimination and harassment once they are reported.
-Employers should consider the following when investigating a complaint of discrimination or harassment.
+Consider the following when investigating a complaint of discrimination or harassment.

 Step 5: Analyze Business Decisions for Unintentional Discrimination